 I’m not much of a fan of behavioral targeting for many reasons, but right now it feels exceptionally useless.
 In the span of two months the behavior of every family member has radically changed as a result of the quarantines, so how can it possibly help you find consumers who will be open to your brand messaging?

 I much prefer targeting based on household characteristics: presence of children in the house, renters vs. owners, level to education, and so on.These are long-term characteristics perfect for upper funnel approach; not short term needs guessed at by a handful of online behaviors, like sites visited (assuming such campaigns can pass muster with the privacy regulators).

 Home is King

-In our free eBook, The Digital Side Effects of Coronavirus, we note that home is now where we live, work, play and go to school, and that means we need services that allow us to continue our lives as best we can.
+In our article, The Digital Side Effects of Coronavirus, we note that home is now where we live, work, play and go to school, and that means we need services that allow us to continue our lives as best we can.

 We need to shop, communicate, and plan for every potential eventuality that may arise from this pandemic.
 We also need ample entertainment opportunities for the entire family or we’ll go insane with boredom.